Homological algebra and poset versions of the Garland method: Acknowledgments

 \section{Acknowledgments}

+The authors thank the referee for their careful reading and many helpful suggestions.
+In particular, we are grateful for pointing out that \ref{cor:spectral} is implied by our results.
 The first author thanks Tali Kaufman for an interesting discussion about the potential uses of the results from this paper.
 We also thank Izhar Oppenheim for pointing out the need for transversal finiteness in \ref{cor:cubicalgarland}.